hmans/shader-composer/packages/shader-composer/README.md

 #### Where is the node editor?
 I was expecting a node editor!

-Shader Composer is a code-first library, and there is no intention for it to provide a graphical node-based editor.
-It is definitely possible to build one on top of it, though.
-Any takers? :D
+Shader Composer is a code-first library, and there is no intention for it to provide a graphical node-based editor (although it is certainly possible to do so, and maybe someone will eventually build one.
+Any takers? :D)

 #### Why are the graphs constructed from "units" and not "nodes"?